New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions II

 \subsection{The stress-energy tensor and energy conditions}

 Now, we turn to the energy conditions in this spacetime.
-Since outside the cut-off it is the standard Schwarzschild solution with $\rho ={p_{//}} = {p_ \bot }= 0$, we only need to consider the energy conditions inside the cut-off.
-According to Eq.~(\ref{eq7-1})-Eq.~(\ref{eq7-3}), the non-zero components of stress-energy tensor ~(\ref{eq17}) within the region $r \leq \varepsilon$ are given by
+Since outside the gluing surface it is the standard Schwarzschild solution with $\rho ={p_{//}} = {p_ \bot }= 0$, we only need to consider the energy conditions inside the gluing surface.
+According to Eqs.~(\ref{eq7-1})-(\ref{eq7-3}), the non-zero components of stress-energy tensor~(\ref{eq17}) within the region $r \leq \varepsilon$ are given by

 where $\mathcal{X}={\varepsilon ^2} - {\tau ^2}$ and the corresponding energy density and pressure are $\rho = T_\tau ^\tau$ , ${p_{//}} = T_x^x$, ${p_ \bot } = T_\theta ^\theta = T_\phi ^\phi$.
 We plot these quantities as a function of $\tau$ in Fig.~\ref{fig6}.
-One can see that all these quantities are continuous at the cut-off (vertical dashed line), indicating that the spacetime geometry~(\ref{eq17}) is continuous as a whole.
-Interestingly, Fig.~\ref{fig6-a} shows that the energy density is always lager than zero inside the cut-off, and this behavior can also be obtained by analyzing Eq.~(\ref{eq20-1}), i.e., $\rho = 0$ only at $\tau = \varepsilon$.
+One can see that all these quantities are continuous at the gluing surface (vertical dashed line), indicating that the spacetime geometry~(\ref{eq17}) is continuous as a whole.
+Interestingly, Fig.~\ref{fig6-a} shows that the energy density is always lager than zero inside the gluing surface, and this behavior can also be obtained by analyzing Eq.~(\ref{eq20-1}), i.e., $\rho = 0$ only at $\tau = \varepsilon$.